 Illness or Injuries

-- If it is deemed on basketing for any of the 4 races that a pigeon is not well enough to compete, by way of health or injury, it will be left behind or scratched.
-This decision will be final based on total agreement between two of us, or a casting decision by one other reputable flyer available if required, should the decision be split.
+If it is deemed on basketing for any of the 4 races that a pigeon is not well enough to compete, by way of health or injury, it will be left behind or scratched.
+This decision will be not be taken lightly, but will be final.